IlNonoP/shutdowncontrol/README.md

 - Blocking by curl request
 - Unlocking by curl request
 - Supports multiple blocks simultaneously
+- Support for password verification to avoid unwanted locks or unlocks

 ## Installation
 For a quick installation just use the script given, use this command to download and run it, or download it from the repository